oracle/netsuite-suitecloud-sdk/packages/unit-testing/README.md

 const SuiteCloudJestConfiguration = require("@oracle/suitecloud-unit-testing/jest-configuration/SuiteCloudJestConfiguration");

 module.exports = SuiteCloudJestConfiguration.build({
-  projectFolder: 'src', //or your SDF project folder
+  projectFolder: 'src', //or your SuiteCloud project folder
   projectType: SuiteCloudJestConfiguration.ProjectType.SUITEAPP,
 });
 ```

 ## SuiteCloud Unit Testing Examples

-Here you can find two examples on how to use SuiteCloud Unit Testing with an SDF project.
+Here you can find two examples on how to use SuiteCloud Unit Testing with an SuiteCloud project.

 The first example covers testing for the **N/record** module, which is fully mocked in SuiteCloud Unit Testing.
 Whereas the second example covers the testing of a module that is not mocked in SuiteCloud Unit Testing, by using a custom stub.